hina0830g/portfolio/README.md

 <h1 align="center"> Hello!
 Welcome to My Portfolio🌻</h1>

-I am a recent college graduate with 4 years of statistical data analysis experience in Python, R, and Linux **seeking employment!** <br>
+I am a researcher with 4 years of programming experience Python and Linux **seeking employment!** Proficient in Data Analysis and Data Visualization using Python and R. <br>
 - 🔭 I’m currently developing image-processing **Supercomputer Algorithm** to be used in research 🌌
 - 🌱 I’m currently learning Machine Learning & Tableau
 - 💬 Ask me about my statistical analysis research projects